How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 • "I can feel discomfort and still choose skill."

-If I notice the first spike (tight chest / racing mind), then I do 2 minutes of 4–6 breathing + taps.
+Say it once, slowly.
+Then attach an if‑then plan (this is the part your brain remembers in the moment): If I notice the first spike (tight chest / racing mind), then I do 2 minutes of 4–6 breathing + taps.

 Repetition Science: How 66 Days Creates Automaticity

 The real point is this: your brain believes what you repeat.
 Not what you intend.
 Not what you read once.
-What you rehearse—especially when it’s slightly uncomfortable—becomes easier to access later.
+What you rehearse — especially when it's slightly uncomfortable — becomes easier to access later.

 Advanced Self Mastery Protocols for High‑Anxiety States